hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * On Saturdays - Broadway Market and Netil Market, followed by a picnic in London Fields.
 * On Sundays - Columbia Road Flower Market.
 For the full experience, also visit Hackney City Farm nearby.
 * Victoria Park is huge, and you can continue into Hackney Marshes and onwards along the River Lea.
 * [Olympic Park](https://www.bloomberg.com/features/2024-london-olympic-legacy/) - a new neighbourhood.
 This includes [East Bank](https://www.ucl.ac.uk/ucl-east/east-bank) - a new powerhouse for innovation, creativity and learning.
 UCL, University of Arts London, Victoria and Albert Museum, BBC Music and Sadler’s Wells Theatre all have a location here.
-* Redchurch Street - a trendy area, great for a stroll on a weekend or a warm evening.
+UCL Institute of Making has fun [events](https://www.instituteofmaking.org.uk/events), Festival of Stuff in June (free, no bookings) is not to be missed.
 * Street art around Hackney Wick.
 * Hackney Downs Park and the area around Hackney Downs Studios.
 * London Sri Mahalakshmi Temple (South Indian) in East Ham (especially worth seeing if you've not yet been to India).